rackerlabs/support-how-to/content/how-to/cloud-files/using-cnames-with-cloud-files-containers/index.md

 ---
 permalink: using-cnames-with-cloud-files-containers/
-audit_date:
+audit_date: '2021-04-05'
 title: Using CNAMEs with Cloud Files containers
 type: article
 created_date: '2011-04-27'
 created_by: Rackspace Support
-last_modified_date: '2018-10-23'
+last_modified_date: '2021-04-05'
-last_modified_by: Kate Dougherty
+last_modified_by: Carlos Arriaga
 product: Cloud Files
 product_url: cloud-files
 ---

 A CNAME record is way to link your Cloud Files container to a branded URL that you display instead of a CDN URL.
-For example, you might want create a CNAME record that links your CDN URL (for example, `https://c186397.r00.cf1.rackcdn.com`) to a shorter or branded URL (for example, `https://images.mycompany.com`).
+For example, you might want to create a CNAME record that links your CDN URL (for example, `https://c186397.r00.cf1.rackcdn.com`) to a shorter or branded URL (for example, `https://images.mycompany.com`).

 ### Find your CDN URL

-Before you can create the CNAME record, you need to know the CDN URL of the container.
+Before you create the CNAME record, you need to know the CDN URL of the container.
 You can find this information in the Cloud Files section of the [Cloud Control Panel](https://login.rackspace.com/) by clicking the gear icon next to the container name and selecting **View All Links**.
 A